 And now, the bad news.
 The other option for studios is to delay the release of their films in the hopes that the crisis abates and theaters reopen by the later date.
 It’s one that they’re choosing quite often, particularly for summer blockbusters, and it’s one that’s caused domino effects for other titles.

 Christopher Nolan’s Tenet was something of a lodestar for the industry, with the powerful (and theater-obsessed) director pushing hard to hold to the original July 17 release date.
-It was delayed, but for just two weeks.
-And those willing to brave theaters in mid-July can catch a rerelease of Nolan’s Inception and a sneak peek of Tenet on the latter’s original release date.
+It was delayed for two weeks and then indefinitely, a depressing sign for those of us who love the big screen.

 Wonder Woman 1984 was delayed from July to August, but Warner Bros. pushed it back again, all the way to October 2.
 The studio also pushed the fourth Matrix movie from May 2021 to April 2022, and slotted Godzilla vs. Kong into the old date.